lu-se/vue-template/README.md

 </script>
 ```

-## i18n Setup
+## Setup

+This package defines a [Vue plugin](https://vuejs.org/guide/reusability/plugins) that "auto-installs" the icons and internationalisation (i18n) strings the package itself needs.
+You can use that plugin and just define the i18n messages and icons you need for your app.
+Alternatively you can manually import what is needed.
+See below for the two approaches.

+### i18n

 All components use [vue-i18n](https://vue-i18n.intlify.dev/) for [internationalization](https://www.wikiwand.com/en/articles/Internationalization_and_localization).
 The package's internationalization (i18n) strings need to be merged into your application's vue-i18n instance.

 > **Details**: In order to not pollute your app's set of i18n strings more than necessary, all string keys from this package are prefixed with `luvt` (for _Lund University Vue template_).
 E.g. the full slug for the header's login string is: `luvt.header.login`.

-To merge this package's i18n strings and your application's, there are two ways:
+To merge this package's i18n strings and your application's (as well as provide the icons), there are two ways:

-1. Automatically merge through a [Vue plugin](https://vuejs.org/guide/reusability/plugins) defined by this package.
+1. Automatically merge through the [Vue plugin](https://vuejs.org/guide/reusability/plugins) defined by this package.
 2. Do the merging manually yourself.

-### Approach #1: Vue plugin
+#### Approach #1: Vue plugin
 For this approach you basically only need to add two lines:

 ```js